On adjoint Bloch--Kato Selmer groups for $\mathrm{GSp}_{2g}$: Families of Galois representations

 \section{Families of Galois representations}

 In this section, we study families of Galois representations on the reduced equidimensional cuspidal eigenvariety $\calE_0$.
 We shall first recall several formalisms about families of Galois representations from \cite{Bellaiche-Chenevier-book}.
-Our main results concerning the Bloch--Kato conjecture and the adjoint $p$-adic $L$-functions are then proven in \S \ref{subsection: Bloch--Kato main results}.
+Our main results concerning the Bloch--Kato conjecture are then proven in \S \ref{subsection: Bloch--Kato main results}.